 This ASG Analysis is the second in a three-part series on the African Continental Free Trade Area (AfCFTA).
 The first piece focused on the agreement’s status, purpose, and early implications for investors.
 Here, we explore ways in which the success of AfCFTA may be complicated or challenged.
+The third piece focuses on the agreement's future and potential.
 The series is part of a broader lineup of ASG Analyses examining “game-changing” developments that will shape Africa’s political and economic future.

 The African Continental Free Trade Area (AfCFTA) may face complications due to other types of preexisting trade deals and particular realities on the continent.